College for Congregational Development

 What is the College for Congregational Development?

-The College is an intensive seven-day, six-night training program for lay and clergy leaders offered over two summers.
 We seek to develop healthy, faithful, sustainable congregations able to fulfill their calling to be the body of Christ in a particular place, time, and community.
 The College equips leaders to look at their current reality (Who are we?
 What are we?
 Where are we?), discern their future (What is God calling us to be at this time and in this place?), and work on strategies, goals, and actions to get to that future.
-The training includes exploring theory, engaging in applied exercises and experiential learning, and planning, doing, and reflecting on projects in the parish.
+The training includes exploring theory, engaging in applied exercises and experiential learning, and planning, doing and reflecting on projects in the parish.

 Who should attend?